-With fifteen years of experience in the public and private sectors, we have a demonstrated record of translating developments in DC and beyond into actionable advice and solutions to solve critical business challenges to help organizations navigate a complex web of regulators, policymakers, and other external stakeholders while also improving internal capabilities and processes.
+With extensive experience in the public and private sectors, we have a demonstrated record of translating fast-moving developments in DC and beyond into actionable advice and solutions to solve critical business challenges.

-Alex Zerden is a trusted advisor helping organizations, including early- and growth-stage FinTech, digital asset, blockchain, and emerging technology companies, navigate complex regulatory, legal, public policy, and reputational issues.
+Alex Zerden is a trusted advisor helping organizations, ranging from early- and growth-stage FinTech, digital asset, and emerging technology companies to large, established corporations and nonprofits, navigate complex regulatory, legal, public policy, and geopolitical issues.

-Alex has published extensively on issues involving AML/CFT, economic sanctions, anti-corruption, cybersecurity, and FinTech, including with the American Banker, Brookings Institution’s Lawfare Institute, Center for American Progress, New York University School of Law's Center on Law and Security, and other outlets.
+Alex has published on issues involving AML/CFT, economic sanctions, anti-corruption, cybersecurity, and FinTech, including with the American Banker, Brookings Institution’s Lawfare Institute, Center for American Progress, the New York University School of Law Center on Law and Security, and other outlets.

 Alex received his B.A., cum laude, from Tufts University, and his J.D., summa cum laude, from the American University Washington College of Law.